 Victoria Tolstoy – Swedish jazz singer

 When the future singer was 16 years old, her father played jazz on the piano.
 It was Lover Man by the great Billie Holiday.
-The girl understood that jazz was her destiny.
+The girl realized that jazz was her destiny.

-In 1996, Victoria recorded her second album – Too Loved.
-The singer was offered to sign a contract with Blue Note, American jazz record label.
-Victoria became the first Swedish singer who worked with this famous company.
+The singer debuted in 1994 with the album Smile, Love and Spice, which was recorded in co-authorship with her father.
+After that, Tolstoy quickly became popular in Sweden.
+In 1996, she recorded her second album Too Loved and received an invitation to cooperate with the American jazz studio Blue Note.
+By the way, Victoria became the first Swedish singer who worked with this famous company.
 But only one album with a spectacular name White Russian was realized (producer Esbjern Svensson).

 Her official site: www.viktoriatolstoy.com